JetBrains/intellij-sdk-docs/topics/intro/content_updates.md

 ### November
 {#november-25}

+Terminal API
+: Add a new section about [extending the Terminal](embedded_terminal.md).

 Modular Plugins
 : Add a new section about [](modular_plugins.md) describing how to develop plugins ready for remote development contexts.